solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 generally, Oracles work as follows:

 1. Data is obtained from an off-chain source.
 2. That data is then published onchain via a transaction and stored in an account.
 3. Programs on the network can read the data stored in the account and use that data in the program's logic.

 On completing this lesson, you'll learn the basics of how oracles work, the state of oracles on Solana, and how to effectively use oracles to build dapps on your Solana network.

-## The Offchain data accessibility problem
+## Trust and Oracle Networks

 The primary hurdle oracles need to overcome is one of trust.
 Since blockchains execute irreversible financial transactions, developers and users alike need to